malloydata/malloy/README.md

 # The Malloy Language
 Malloy is a new experimental language for querying and modeling data.

-Akin to a SQL “extension” it is far easier to use and reason about than SQL, usable in place of SQL, and is quick to pick up for SQL users.
+Akin to a SQL “extension,” it is far easier to use and reason about than SQL, it is usable in place of SQL, and it is quick to pick up for SQL users.

 It is reusable and modular, allowing you to model as you go, yet without heavy up-front work before you can start answering complex questions.

-Malloy is for anyone who works with SQL--whether you’re an analyst, data scientist, data engineer, or someone building a data application, if you know SQL, Malloy will feel familiar, while more powerful and efficient.
+Malloy is for anyone who works with SQL--whether you’re an analyst, data scientist, data engineer, or someone building a data application.
+If you know SQL, Malloy will feel familiar, while more powerful and efficient.

 This VSCode plugin is the first application of Malloy.
 It provides a rich environment to create Malloy models, query, and create simple visualizations and dashboards.